 There are two main ways that inkjet technology is implemented - 'thermal' and 'piezo-electric'.

-through ink being heated in a chamber in the 'print head' until a bubble is formed.
-As the bubble expands, ink is displaced and forced through a tiny nozzle onto the paper.
+works through ink being heated in a chamber in the 'print head' until a bubble is formed.
+As the bubble expands, ink is displaced and forced through a tiny nozzle

-a piezo-electric element, at the back of an ink reservoir, which vibrates when an electric current is passed through it.
-When the element flexes inward it forces a droplet of ink
+uses a piezo-electric element, at the back of an ink reservoir, which vibrates when an electric current is passed through it.
+When the element flexes inward it forces a